HTML5 Developers Conference – Day 2

 Joe Marini - “Building Native Apps with HTML5”

-The last talk of the day, delivered by Joe described how to build Chrome Apps using HTML5 - it was quite fascinating and I have learnt a few new things.
-I have to admit I didn't know that the Chrome Apps are all written in HTML5 and now I also know the best practices if I decide to write one.
+The final talk of the day.
+Joe explained how to build Chrome Apps using HTML5.
+I had no idea Chrome Apps were all written in HTML5, and now I know the best practices for building one.